-Cause: The recovery_window_space for an autotuned database has been growing at a rate that is unsupported.
-Instead of assigning the computed reserved_space setting to the database, the reserved_space is assigned that is limited to the maximum permitted growth rate.
+Cause: The recovery\window\space for an autotuned database has been growing at a rate that is unsupported.
+Instead of assigning the computed reserved\space setting to the database, a reserved\space is assigned that is constrained by the maximum permitted growth rate and the maximum reserved space permitted by the database's protection policy.

-Action: If the additional growth is valid, manually assign a reserved_space to the database using the update db API.
+Action: If the reserved\space is constrained by the database's protection policy, assign the database to a protection policy that will support its required size.
+If the additional growth is valid, manually assign a reserved\space to the database using the update db API.

-ORA-64847: Storage location %s has no available space for autotuning reserved_space.
-Cause: While autotuning the reserved_space settings within a storage location, the storage location ran out of unassigned space.
+ORA-64847: Storage location %s has no available space for autotuning reserved\space.

+Cause: While autotuning the reserved\space settings within a storage location, the storage location ran out of unassigned space.

-Action: Increase the size of the storage location, remove databases from the storage location or decrease recovery window goal settings for databases within the storage location.
+Action: Increase the size of the storage location, remove databases from the storage location, or decrease recovery\window\goal settings for databases within the storage location.

-ORA-64848: Database s has an estimated size of s GB, but has a disk reservation of s GB.
+ORA-64848: Database %s has an estimated size of %s GB, but has a disk reservation of %s GB.